Bullyard: Geography

 Bullyard is located off the Bruce Highway in Central Queensland, approximately 37 km west of Bundaberg and 358 km north-west of Brisbane, the state capital.
+The Bundaberg-Gin Gin Road (State Route 3) runs through from east to west.

 It is a small community made up mostly of sugar cane growers, livestock & fruit and vegetable farmers.

 Among the fruit and vegetable farms in the Bullyard area are tomato, mango, pineapple and potatoes.

 Tagon

 The neighbourhood of Tagon is located in the south of Bullyard (24.9666°S 152.0500°E); it takes its name from the former Tagon railway station on the now closed Mount Perry railway line.
 Tagon is an Aboriginal word for a particular species of tree.

 History

 The town of Bullyard was developed primarily as a cane farming district in the late nineteenth century.
-The name, however, apparently relates to when a drover named CHARLES HOLMES was transporting bulls between Walla and Tantitha stations and he constructed a temporary yard for the bulls, hence "Bullyard".
+The name, however, apparently relates to when a drover named Charles holmes was transporting bulls between Walla and Tantitha stations and he constructed a temporary yard for the bulls, hence "Bullyard".
 A railway station, called Kolan Railway Station, was erected in 1881 (on the Bundaberg-Mount Perry railway line, completed in 1884) and timber from the surrounding area was loaded onto trains there.
 Closer settlement, however, appears to have occurred somewhat later.
-A provisional school was established in 1901 and becoming a state school in 1909 (and a new school built in 1933), reflecting a small, but growing population at this time.
 The district was dominated by cane farms supplying the nearby Bingera Sugar Mill.

+Bullyard Provisional School opened on 20 May 1901.On 1 January 1909, it became Bullyard State School.
+A new school building was built in 1933.

 Bullyard Post Office opened on 1 July 1927 (a receiving office had been open from 1893, known as Kolan until 1897) and closed in 1972.

 On 29 November 1992, nearby Bucca was hit by the most violent tornado ever observed in Australia, rated F4 on the Fujita scale.
 Being only 15 km away, Bullyard residents felt the brunt of the weather that came with the twister, reporting torrential rain and giant hailstones, described as the size of a "cricket ball".
 Across the region trees toppled in the unprecedented winds and many residents experienced roofing issues during this time.